mbaumer/us_hep_funding/docs/_states/OK.md

 <a name="OK-02"></a>
 [Back to top](#top)
 ## OK-02 -- Rep. Markwayne Mullin (R)
+### Committees
+Markwayne Mullin is the #24 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016